Farmer

 Fair Trade is a movement based upon bringing awareness to what was seen as exploited conditions that many people are forced to work under internationally.

-The Fair Trade movement is not opposed to global trade; they encourage international trade.
-But what the movement says is they want to have global trade that allows the underprivileged to make a fair living and a fair wage.
+The Fair Trade movement is not opposed to global trade; it encourages international trade.
+But the movement says they want to have global trade that allows the underprivileged to make a fair living and a fair wage.
 It is about world equality and fairness.

 What is Ethical Sourcing?